 A hyperlink is a computer command that links one file or webpage to another file or webpage.
-Assigning an anchor link provides the ability to link to a specific location within a page.
+As policies stored on PolicyStat are web-based, each policy is a webpage.

 The tutorial below addresses the basics of how to create and use an anchor link in within the PolicyStat Editor.

 NOTE: Viewing the tutorial requires Adobe Flash Player.
 For assistance, please contact your IT department.

 - Locate the area within the content to be anchored to.
 In other words, when a user clicks the link, where in the text should they be taken to?

 - Click the Anchor button from the PolicyStat Editor toolbar.

 - A pop-up window appears.
 Provide a name for the anchor link, and click OK.

 - The anchor point will now feature a red flag icon to mark the anchor.